Glycine

 Is glycine bad for kidneys?

 Glycine also ameliorated the raise in urinary malondialdehyde (MDA) levels and partially restored renal glutathione levels in diabetic rats.
-Renal levels of the Nox4 mRNA and protein, a major source of renal oxidative stress, were suppressed by the treatment with glycine.
+Renal levels of the Nox4 mRNA and protein, a major source of renal oxidative stress, were suppressed by the nutritional support with glycine.

-When an individual experiences anxiety or panic, NE is released and creates feelings of anxiety and panic.
-Glycine antagonizes the release of NE, thus mitigating anxiety and panic and feelings of over-arousal.
+When an individual experiences stress or panic, NE is released and creates feelings of stress and panic.
+Glycine antagonizes the release of NE, thus mitigating stress and panic and feelings of over-arousal.

 How long before bed should I take glycine?